-The daily world in which we live is becoming increasingly diverse.
+The world in which we live and work is becoming increasingly diverse.
 As a small business owner, you’re likely exposed to employees or potential employees from different races, backgrounds, beliefs, age groups and more.
-The increase in diversity brings many benefits to the workplace, but if you’re not mindful of the law, even a genuine mistake can increase your exposure to costly lawsuits involving allegations of discrimination.
+The increase in diversity brings many benefits to the workplace, but if you’re not mindful of the law, you can increase the risk of costly lawsuits involving allegations of discrimination.

-From 2010 through 2012, just under 100,000 discrimination charges were filed annually with the Equal Employment Opportunity Commission (EEOC).1 The financial impact of such charges – many of which may lead to litigation – can be staggering to a small business owner.
-Even unfounded claims can cost tens of thousands of dollars in attorney’s fees and be a drain on productivity.
-So it’s important to make sure you understand and abide by anti-discrimination laws.
+From 2010 through 2016, just under 100,000 discrimination charges were filed annually with the Equal Employment Opportunity Commission (EEOC).
+Such charges may lead to litigation, and the financial impact can be staggering to a small business owner.
+Even unfounded claims can cost tens of thousands of dollars in attorney’s fees and be a drain on business productivity.
+Business insurance can provide financial protection if you’re sued, but to minimize the chances of a lawsuit, it’s important to make sure you understand and abide by anti-discrimination laws.

-“As you will see from some of the scenarios set out below, people are often surprised to learn how seemingly innocent mistakes can lead to claims of discrimination,” says Joe Coppola, assistant vice president of Hartford Claims.
+“As you will see from some of the scenarios set out below, people are often surprised to learn how seemingly innocent mistakes can lead to claims of discrimination,” says Joe Coppola, assistant vice president of Hartford Claims Management.

 - You publish an employment ad seeking a “handyman” to attend to the ongoing maintenance of your facility.